jyn514/jyn514.github.io/content/things-are-getting-scary.md

 ---
-title: "things are getting scary"
+title: "we have a year to fix security everywhere"
 date: 2026-09-01
-description: "consumer-grade hardware can run an LLM that hacks the planet. no one is ready."
+description: "consumer-grade hardware can run an LLM that hacks the planet. we can stop it, but we don't have much time."
 taxonomies:
  tags: [llms]
 extra: